NoailletasJordan/satisfactory/src/pages/index.md

         author: Jane Roe
         avatar: images/review2.jpg
         content: >-
-          It was a pleasure to work with Satisfactory. they totally understood what the challenge of my request was and handled them brillantly.
+          It was a pleasure to work with Satisfactory.
+They totally understood what the challenge of my request was and handled them brillantly.
 100% would recommend !
       - type: review_item